Prafulla Chandra College: About college

-the great Bengali academician, scientist and entrepreneur Acharya Prafulla Chandra Roy, called Prafulla Chandra College, and is affiliated with the University of Calcutta.
+the great Bengali academic, scientist and entrepreneur Acharya Prafulla Chandra Roy, called Prafulla Chandra College, and is affiliated with the University of Calcutta.
 Located in a very fashionable part of South Kolkata, easily accessible by frequently available railway services and other modes of public transport system from all parts of the city as well as suburbs, it is currently a government-aided co-educational evening college with huge infrastructural facilities.